This post may contain affiliate links. Please see my disclosure policy

 Instructions

 - Cut the head of garlic in half.
 Place on a small sheet of aluminum foil.
-Pour 2 tsp olive oil over the cut side of the garlic.
+Pour olive oil over the cut side of the garlic.
 Sprinkle with salt.
 Place the garlic halves back together, and wrap tightly with foil.
-Roast for about 45 minutes, until soft.
+Roast for about 45 minutes, until soft.1 head garlic, 2 teaspoons olive oil, pinch of salt

 - Squeeze roasted garlic from the skins.
 Using the side of a knife, smooth the roasted garlic into a paste.